isarandi/metro-pose3d/README.md

 ![](example.png)

 ### What is this?
-Code to train and evaluate the MeTRo method, proposed in our paper:
+TensorFlow code to train and evaluate the MeTRo method, proposed in our paper:
 * István Sárándi, Timm Linder, Kai O. Arras, Bastian Leibe: [*"Metric-Scale Truncation-Robust Heatmaps for 3D Human Pose Estimation"*](https://arxiv.org/abs/2003.02953), IEEE Int.
 Conf. on Automatic Face and Gesture Recognition 2020.

 ### What does it do?